Anne Whitfield

-Anne Whitfield (born August 27, 1938) is an American former actress on old-time radio, television, stage, and film.
+Anne Langham Whitfield (August 27, 1938 – February 15, 2024) was an American actress on old-time radio, television, stage, and film.
 Her first name is sometimes seen spelled Ann.

-Early years
+Personal life

-Born in Oxford, Mississippi, Whitfield was the daughter of Richard N. Whitfield, Jr. and Frances Turner Whitfield.
-Her father was director of bands at the University of Mississippi, and her mother was a speech teacher.
+Whitfield was born in Oxford, Mississippi, in 1938, and was the daughter of Richard N. Whitfield, Jr. and Frances Turner Whitfield.
+Her father was director of bands at the University of Mississippi and her mother was a speech teacher.
 After moving to California, she attended Rosewood Avenue Public School.
 By the time she was 17, she was studying at the University of California, Los Angeles, scheduling her classes around her work on radio programs.

+During the 1970s, Whitfield lived in Olympia, Washington, working at the Washington State Department of Ecology at Evergreen State College with an interest in clean water.
+She later undertook pursuits in women's rights, environmental issues, and homelessness.
+Whitfield died after an incident while walking in her neighborhood near Burien, Washington, on February 15, 2024.
+She was 85.

 Radio

 As a youngster, Whitfield "played child roles on practically every comedy and dramatic series originating in Hollywood".
 Her radio debut came in September 1945, when she "stepped up on a box before an already lowered microphone in an NBC studio and said, 'I want another slice of bread'" for a commercial.
-She became a member of the cast of One Man's Family when she was 7 years old.
+She became a member of the cast of One Man's Family when she was seven years old.

 Whitfield's roles on radio programs include:

-She was also heard on Lux Radio Theatre, The Screen Guild Theater, Family Theater, Cavalcade of America, The Cisco Kid, His Honor, the Barber, Phone Again, Dr. Paul, The Harold Peary Show, and The Woman in My House.
+She was also heard on Lux Radio Theatre, The Screen Guild Theater, Family Theater, Cavalcade of America, The Cisco Kid, His Honor, the Barber, Phone Again, Dr. Paul, The Harold Peary Show, NBC University Theatre, and The Woman in My House.

 Stage, film, and television

 In 1949, Whitfield appeared in theatrical productions of Annie Get Your Gun and Show Boat, both in Los Angeles, California.
 On film, she played Susan Waverly in White Christmas (1954) and appeared in Juvenile Jungle (1958) and Tick, Tick, Tick (1970).

-In 1960, she played the role of Trudy (working bar girl in the Long Branch) in the season-six episode "Don Matteo" in the TV Western Gunsmoke; then again in one of its 1966 episodes “Stage Stop” (S12E10) as “Lori Coombs”, an abused wife who later falls in love with a blind man after her husband is killed.
+In 1960, she played the role of Trudy (working bar girl in the Long Branch) in the season-six episode "Don Matteo" in the TV Western Gunsmoke, then again in one of its 1966 episodes “Stage Stop” as Lori Coombs, an abused wife who later falls in love with a blind man after her husband is killed.